-The arbitration hearing will be held in the arbitrator's office or any other appropriate place approved by the AAA and, to the extent practicable, within the general locale of applicant's residence but not more than one hundred (100) miles from such residence.
+The arbitration hearing will be held in the arbitrator's office or any other appropriate place approved by the AAA, and, to the extent practicable, within the general locale of the applicant's residence but in no event more than one hundred (100) miles from such residence.
 The arbitrator will fix the time and date for each hearing.
 At least thirty (30) calendar days prior to the hearing, the AAA will mail a Notice of Hearing to each party.